gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 ### Functions

-If you're using API routes or server components, enable the Functions feature in your Cloudflare Pages project settings.
+Enable the Functions feature in your Cloudflare Pages project settings.

 ### Compatibility Flags

-Add the following compatibility flags:
+Add the following compatibility flags in the Cloudflare dashboard:

 - `nodejs_compat`

+## The Deployment Approach

+This project uses a simplified approach for deploying Next.js to Cloudflare Pages:

+1. The Next.js application is built normally with `next build`
+2. A simple Cloudflare Worker script (`worker.js`) handles routing
+3. Static assets are served directly by Cloudflare Pages
+4. API routes are handled by Cloudflare Functions

+This approach avoids issues with Node.js dependencies that aren't supported in the Cloudflare Workers environment.

 ## Manual Deployment